cyberbotics/webots/docs/guide/Pre-requisites.md

 The Prerequisites are as follows:

-1. Some Mathematical topics such as : Linear Algebra, Calculus, Probability & Statistics as well as combinatorics .
+1. Some Mathematical topics such as : Linear Algebra, Calculus, Probability & Statistics as well as combinatorics.
-{ A university level mathematics course should be taken so as to get thorough with these parts}
+   A university level mathematics course should be taken so as to get thorough with these parts.

 2. Knowledge of any/all programming language(s) out of the following upto intermediate level is desired : C++, Python, Java , Matlab as well as stronghold on basic coding algorithms.